 In the fall of 2014, Bio Minerals Technologies started working with a rancher in Ruby Valley, NV.
 We had him apply the fermentation culture microbes to some of his forage as he baled.
-Some forage was baled in the high-moisture range (35-55%), and some was baled in the low-moisture range (15-20%).
+Some forage was baled in the fermentation moisture range, and some was baled in the standard moisture range.
 It was then stacked in his holding yards for winter feeding.

 As we promised, none of the bales had any problems with heat.
 There were no bale fires, no combustion, not even on the high-moisture bales.
 Everything was cool and fermenting according to plan.